 Why go: Navajo sheepherder Paddy Martinez discovered Grants' uranium reserves in 1950, which led to a 30-year mining boom.
-One floor below the Grants' visitor center, you can tour a simulated uranium mine.
+Explore the museum's exhibits and replica uranium mine.

 Tip: Call ahead and request a tour with Jack, a former uranium miner.

 Why go: The monument's visitor center is in Grants, making it easy to learn about the area's volcanic past.

 Tip: Hike around a cinder cone volcano on an easy-to-moderate 3.8-mile loop in the El Calderon Area.